21 Epic getaways from London

 Canterbury is just half an hour from the Kentish coastline, so a trip to this part of the country is the perfect mix of culture and some chilled-out beach time!
 Whitstable is famous for its coloured beach huts and seafood, whereas Herne Bay is a fairly large town with a pier and amusement arcade.
 Just down the coast is Margate, a cool, arty town that’s been a holiday destination for years – but is recently experiencing a boom in popularity!

-An easy weekend trip from London is the city of Brighton.
+An easy weekend trip from London is the city of bThe Best Things to do in Brighton, England.
 Brighton is a beach break, that’s for sure – but it’s also a wonderful place to enjoy quirky British culture and Victorian history, and it has some excellent gastronomy and nightlife.

 Take a stroll around The Lanes, where there’s street art, vintage shops, and cosy cafes and restaurants.
 Another Brighton landmark is its huge pier, full of games and fairground rides.
 And don’t miss the Brighton Pavilion, which is a fusion of British, Indian and Chinese architectural styles.

 For a bit of nature close to the city, the South Downs are nearby and easy to access, with dozens of hikes for all levels.

 The main part of Brighton’s charm – and the reason why it’s great to spend a weekend here, rather than just a day trip – is a unique atmosphere.
 Just a walk around the seafront will find you plenty of things to be amazed at; if you spend the weekend in Brighton, you’ll go back with tons of stories!

 Oxfordshire and Oxford is famed for its world-class university, a lot of Oxford’s attractions do revolve around this establishment.
 You can take tours of different campuses, see libraries like the rad cam, learn about its history, and even go looking for Harry Potter filming locations!